 “Plus we have teachers that live in Pennsylvania,” said Solter.
 “Down the shore area.
 They’re making their commute and if it’s a storm they’re going to make their commute even earlier.
 You don’t want them to be halfway in and then get the phone call.
 So it just serves everybody to make sure it’s done early.
 And then food services.
 The kitchen staff is here early in the morning.
 So before they come in and start cooking the meals for the kids, you want to make sure that they’re not just in here unnecessarily.”

 “But you’ve got to be careful,” said Presuto of Secaucus, “because if you make the decision too early and the weather changes, that can be an issue.”

 Spreading the word

 “On our website we post that it’s a weather delay or whatever,” said Solter.
-“We try and get out as much information as possible.”
+“And then I call Channel 2, 4, 7, channel 12, so we try and get out as much information as possible.”

 “Sometimes it’s an easy call,” agreed Presuto, adding that for the recent storm, “the governor declared a state of emergency.
 All state agencies other than emergency personnel were instructed to stay home.”

 Not always perfect

 Other times it’s a harder judgment call, one that can get messy – for instance when one town closes early and the one next door doesn’t, as happened during a recent snowstorm.

 “Guttenberg had an early dismissal on one of the December days and we didn’t,” said Solter in North Bergen.
 “And it put a little pressure on us because Guttenberg sends their students to us for high school.
 They’re only kindergarten to eighth grade.
 So now the parents were calling the kids at the high school to go pick up their brother or sister, but the student at the high school wasn’t 18 yet so they can’t sign themselves out.
 And we said to the parents, I’m sorry, we can’t do that.”